 We now offer 2 options for Short Term Medical: National General or IHC Group

 Both of these carriers offer excellent nationwide coverage, but for residents of WA state IHC Group is not available.
 Click on a logo below to get quotes and enroll in Short Term Medical!
-Email Kyle if you need assistance with choosing a Short Term Medical plan.
+Both companies have National PPO Networks!

 We understand it can be overwhelming when looking at these options and the comparison chart (below) to try and decide what is the BEST option for YOU.
 But, please understand there is no one-size-fits-all here.
 You will have to weigh your options carefully before deciding for yourself which option makes the most sense for you and your family.